-Britons thwarted by Saxon Kings; Normans appeased in 1067; a 7th century Archbishop; a woman dead of a heart attack in Broadstairs; men dressed as women; cloth cloaks and money bags: how are all these significant to a folk tradition peculiar to the eastern parts of the county of Kent?
+Britons thwarted by Saxon Kings; Normans appeased in 1067; a 7th century Archbishop; a woman dead of a heart attack in Broadstairs; men dressed as women; cloth cloaks and money bags: how are all these significant to an English folk tradition peculiar to the eastern parts of the county of Kent?

 extreme UK weather, Victorian explorers and literature, and what they can tell us about ourselves ... this article has also been published today on my research blog (see profile for details)

 In December 1845, Dickens began his campaign to refute the claims of a man far better qualified than he to assess the fate of 129 men caught up in Victorian Britain's greatest sea-faring mystery.
 Why?
 Read on for the full story.

 A consideration of the Carrara Charles Dickens wrote about in his book 'Pictures from Italy', and the Carrara I visited in July 2017; how much has it changed, and would Dickens approve?